ddionrails/ddionrails/README.md

 - Uncomment the environment blocks in the docker-compose file to load the environment files.
-- Or create a docker-compose.override.yml file containing the environment files.
+- Or create a docker-compose.override.yml file that sets the environment files.
 - Customize the docker/nginx/nginx.example.conf and rename it to nginx.conf.